pavanpankaj/Web-Crawl-African/README.md

 Models will be available soon.

 # Updates:
-First Release (Web-Crawl-African V1.0) : 10th May 2022
+First Release (WebCrawl-African V1.0) : 10th May 2022

 # Contributors:
 Pavanpankaj Vegi